Klus3kk/c1ue3Dengine/README.md

 - (that's also a pretty great tutorial) https://www.sitepoint.com/write-3d-soft-engine-scratch-part-1/

-(4) Today I was playing around with 2D graphics to get the graphs of how should I begin.
+(4) Today I was playing around with 2D graphics to get the grasp of how should I begin.
 I've come for an idea, that I can replace classes with structures, which work pretty sweet.

 I've started creating some engine logic.
 I've made 5 main functions which will act as a heart of the engine: